samoye01/openinghrs/README.md

 STEP 3.
 Run dotnet restore in the console to restores the packages

 STEP 4.
-Run the project and a swagger Documentation show will come up in the browser
+Run the project and a swagger Documentation will come up in the browser

 STEP 5.
-Open Postman and make an POST request on {$endpointURL}​/api​/OpeningHours Add the following JSON in the request body
+Open Postman and make an Http POST request on {$endpointURL}​/api​/OpeningHours Add the following JSON in the request body

 {